 Who’s a Yandere, you ask?
 These are the people who’ll kill for somebody they love.
 Literally.

-They act all sweet and nice before you get to know them, but once they’re into you, they’ll kill every person of the opposite sex who is in contact with you, so that they’re the only person who could have you.
+They act all sweet and nice before you get to know them, but once they’re into you, they’ll kill every person of the opposite gender who is in contact with you, so that they’re the only person who could have you.